captainbrosset/devtools-highlighter/README.md

 That's it!
 Now if you open a new tab on any site, and open DevTools, you should see the extension in the toolbox.

-## Making changes and reloading those changes
+## Making changes and reloading those changes in Firefox

 Now that you are set up with the development environment, you can start making changes to the code.
 To see those changes appear in Firefox, you will need to do the following: